 Reiho = Traditional warrior etiquette, customs and traditions.

-Keiko = Regular on-going training.
+Keiko = Regular revision of skill sets, on-going training.

 tradition of Swordsmanship that cultivate one's mind, body and spirit.